 Continuing to build and maintain relationships with all CORE/CACREP program coordinators at graduate training programs, including Historically Black Colleges and Universities (HBCUs) that offer rehabilitation counseling disciplines.
 This includes campus visits, onsite presentations, use of telecommunication technology, and one-on-one meetings with students for targeted recruitment.
-OVR has established relationships with the following HBCU's nationwide: Alabama State University, Coppin State University, University of the District of Columbia, Fort Valley State University, Langston University, University of Maryland Eastern Shore, North Carolina A&T State University, North Carolina Central University, South Carolina State University, Southern University and A&M College, and Winston-Salem State University.
+OVR has established relationships with the following HBCU's nationwide: Alabama State University, Coppin State University, University of the District of Columbia, Fort Valley State University, Langston University, University, South Carolina State University, Southern University and A&M College, and Winston-Salem State University.
 OVR will also continue to build relationships with program coordinators at graduate training programs in Puerto Rico who offer rehabilitation counseling disciplines including Bayamon Central University, Pontifical Catholic University of Puerto Rico, and the University of Puerto Rico.